MeenalSolanki/Java-Number-to-string/README.md

 HOW TO RUN :
 1.Run this File with CMD after java enabled machine
 OR
-Copy Paste in eclipse any Java supported IDE available.
+Copy Paste in eclipse or any Java supported IDE available.

 TEST CASES :
 1. 2342 = two thousand three hundred forty two